annadeg/jwst-msafit/README.md

 * Fit the 2D velocity field of one or more emission lines.

-Further documentation in progress...
-You can find some example scripts in /examples
+Documentation in progress...
+More examples will be uploaded in the next days/weeks.

 Installation
 ------------

-Dependencies: numpy, scipy
+Dependencies: numpy, scipy, astropy.
+For fitting in 1D or 2D with lmfit, emcee, or ultranest, these packages need to be installed separately.

-Then download reference files from the following locations.
-These files are large and not everything is needed: check which filter/disperser you are interested in and download only those!
+Download reference files from the following locations.
+Some of these files are large and not everything is needed: check which filter/disperser you are interested in and download only those traces and PSFs!

+Files are hosted on Zenodo, which will become public once the arxiv ID is known.

 Although you can specify the location of these files yourself when running the code, the following is much more convenient in the long run.
-Create folder a new folder (e.g. called "msafit_ref_data") that has two subfolders storing the detector properties (everything from Zenodo link 1) and PSF libraries (downloaded from Zenodo link 2):
+Create a new folder (e.g. called "msafit_ref_data") that has two subfolders storing the detector properties (everything from Zenodo link 1) and PSF libraries (downloaded from Zenodo link 2):

 msafit_ref_data/ \
 ├── detector/ \